ayman-boucheneb/Hybrid-Infrastructure-Security-Simulations-BSc-Thesis/README.md

-├── README.md                                   # Introduction, structure and key findings of the project ├── Ayman_Boucheneb_UAL_Undergrad_Thesis.pdf    # Full thesis document submitted to UAL ├── AI-Assistance-Log.pdf                       # Log of AI tools used during the project ├── /Educational-Videos-Slides                  # Presentation slides used in the simulation educational videos ├── /Figures-Used-in-the-Project                # Screenshots and diagrams referenced throughout the thesis └── /Tables-Used-in-the-Report                  # Tables and data used within the thesis report
+├── README.md                                   # Introduction, structure and key findings of the project ├── Ayman_Boucheneb_UAL_Undergrad_Thesis.pdf    # Full thesis document submitted to UAL ├── AI-Assistance-Log.pdf                       # Log of AI tools used during the project ├── Link to Educational Videos.odt              # Link to access YouTube playlist of the simulation educational videos ├── /Educational-Videos-Slides                  # Presentation slides used in the simulation educational videos ├── /Figures-Used-in-the-Project                # Screenshots and diagrams referenced throughout the thesis └── /Tables-Used-in-the-Report                  # Tables and data used within the thesis report